rayanb1/WRO-Future_Engineers-team-1/README.md

 Our project, [Project Name], aims to [describe what your project does and the problem it solves].
 This repository contains all the code, schematics, and documentation for our project.

-We chose to participate in the WRO because we wanted to learn an unlock a new adventur in our life .
+We chose to participate in the WRO because we wanted to learn an unlock a new adventure in our life .
 Through this project, we've learned and grown a lot as engineers and team players.

 We hope you find our project interesting and inspiring.
 Feel free to explore our repository!